Strako/c-practice/Readme.md

 - Practice and solidify C programming concepts by writing small, focused programs.
 - Organize code examples into logically separated folders.
-- Prepare for interviews, technical assessments, or just deepen understanding of C.
+- Prepare myself to understand more robust C code and start making homebrew for retro hardware or embeded systems.

 ---